 Fig. 1.
 The frame work of weakly supervised dual AU learning.
-Facial feature points extracted from one facial image are inputted to AU classifier and get the middle AU output, AU evaluation model trained from domain knowledge give the first objective term.
-The face generator generates face from AU output, and this step produces the second objective term.
+Facial feature points extracted from one facial image are inputted to the AU classifier, yielding the middle AU output.
+The AU evaluation model is trained from domain knowledge given the first objective term.
+The face generator uses the AU output to generate the face, and this step produces the second objective term.

 RELATED WORK